Carobert85/attila-supervised-micro-bit/Measuring the Planck-constant/README.md

 Micro:bit has a 10 bit analogue digital converter, so in theory the resolution of the output voltage is 3.1 V /2<sup>10</sup> = 3 mV.

-The characteristics of the analogue output of the Micro:bit can be seen in Figure 2. \
+The characteristics of the analogue output of the Micro:bit can be seen in Figure 2.

 ![Alt text](https://github.com/tmattila77/Microbit-projects/blob/main/Measuring%20the%20Planck-constant/figure%202.JPG "Figure 2")

+We use the linear section in the middle of the graph to carry out the measurement, so we increase the voltage in 0.0114V steps.
+The *act_voltage.py* file is for determining the activation voltage for the LED, and following the instructions seen in the resource above, we can calculate the value of the Planck-constant. \
+Using this method and choosing the suitable LEDs, the calculated value of the Plank constant can be 6.33x10<sup>-34</sup>Js, the relative uncertainty is only 4.5%. \
+The Planck_constant.py file in the extension of the previous one.
+If we put the value of the wavelength of the light emitted by the LED in the program, and some universal constants, the program works out the value of the Planck-constant with the help of the equation above.